 echo "Result: $result"

 Sometimes you may need the output streams to be analyzed for further processing, in a more simple context, to send both of these streams as the standard input (stdin) for another command.
-You can do that using another popular Bash technique ‘Piping’.
-See the script below for a practical approach:
+You can do that using another popular Bash technique Piping.
+See the script below to redirect stderr to stdout to pipe to another command:

 #! /bin/bash